-Very early, larger single flowers, pink with white throat. small plants available
+Very early, larger single flowers, pink with white throat. sold out

 A real show stopper with relatively large single flowers in very bright cerise.
-Added bonus of this cultivar is extra pretty autumn foliage. small plants available now
+Added bonus of this cultivar is extra pretty autumn foliage. suckers available now

 A pimpinellifollia x, this well known rose makes a large twiggy shrub, with very pretty blush double flowers. best of all it repeats. small plants available now

 Pimpinellifolia / Rubrifolia cross.
 Same style but taller and bigger leaves.
 Lovely soft pink double flowers.
 Repeats.available now

 Slightly taller and very bushy, purple double flowers over quite a long period suckers available now